MB3hel/Arduino-Core-MSP430/README.md

 The last Energia release uses significantly older tools (compiler, uploader, etc) and though some work was done to update Energia to newer tools, the only such releases were beta and not widely tested / easily available (and will not be worked on further).

 The main purpose of this repo is to package the MSP430 core with newer tools and to fix bugs that are found.
 I do intend to fix any bugs I find (PRs are also welcome if anyone else finds a bug).
-I also plan to investigate any reported issues (though I only have a limited number of launchpad boards).
+I may also be able to help investigate any reported issues (though I only have a limited number of launchpad boards).

 Note that this is a fork of the Energia **MSP430** core.
 Other boards (MSP432, etc) are not supported by this core.